surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Lookup Single & Multiple

- By adding lookup to reports you can refer set of query or list of items in filters.
+ By adding lookup to reports you can refer set of query or list of items in filters.you can add dingle or multiple looks to a dashboard report as shown
-- **Lookup name** name of the lookup field
+- **Lookup name** name of the lookup field.
-- **Lookup Type**  refers to item or query type
+- **Lookup Type**  refers to item or query type.
-- **Test Lookup** to test the lookup
+- **Test Lookup** to test the lookup.
 - **Multiple Selections** refers to selection of list of multiple data.
 - **Referred** to refer predefined filter for the following filters.